-What Does a CRA Background Check?
+What is a CRA Background Check?

 A Consumer Reporting Agency (CRA) background check is conducted by third-party companies specializing in compiling and providing background information to employers.

-Identity Verification
+Identity verification

 During the hiring process, you should ask for the applicant’s social security number.
 The third-party company uses databases to ensure the SSN matches their identity.
 It also can verify other information such as their address.
 Ultimately, this ensures that the applicant is who they claim to be.

-Criminal Record
+Criminal record

 The CRA check will include a criminal background report that covers a variety of offenses, such as: